WRITE A REVIEW

 More reviews by yovivbabe

 Skin: Dry, Fair-Medium, Not Sure

 Hair: Blond, Other, Other

 I cannot live without this little lash tool as it is the key to having natural looking lashes, no matter what mascara I use.
 I used to use the metal comb by Sonia Kashuk, and that one was decent, but the Tweezerman version is perfect.
 I ordered mine from drugstore.com (never actually seen this in a store) and it's quite inexpensive (under $10 for sure).
 Highly recommend and would definitely repurchase if I ever lost it.

+I have had this little device for over 12 yrs now.
 I use it while my mascara is still wet and comb through.
 I have almond shaped eyes, and I had no problem using this.
 Its easy to clean, but be careful, try cleaning it with an old toothbrush.

 I guess everything's been said about this comb (I have it in black, by the way.
 What's up with that clear one?).
 I'm just adding my two cents, saying it makes any mascara better, that it's gonna live longer than I will and to be carefull, because poking your eyes is no hard task with this tool.

-**Please look in the mirror when using.
+HG tool, this comb makes your mascara 200% better.Clumped lashes are long forgotten thing for me now.Price is cheap, about 10bucks at drugstores, and this will last long, since the metal combs look stern.It's short, slim and has an attached lid so the metal comb stays safe&clean.
+It's SO smart.**Please look in the mirror when using.
 The ends of the metal combs are really sharp like a needle, and can friggin' BLIND someone when poked in the eye.